josescuderoh/retail_forecasting/readme.md

 7 We can evidence that, the behavior across stations is not constant at all, hence, we will will not be able to aggregate the data in order to generate predictions for the whole company warehouse.
 8. Our approach is to generalize the model across weather conditions.
 This is to say, clustering the stores given its weather and then model the sales for products of each cluster (called cities in this analysis).

-## Feature Engineering
+## Data preprocessing

-Some processes were carried out for preprocessing the data before analysis:
+Some steps were performed for preprocessing the data before analysis:

 * The data was queried according to EDA performed, extracting only relevant products and weather stations.
 * The column for weather features `codesum` was broken appart into multiple columns in order to identify extreme events such as: tornadoes, thunderstorms, hail, rain, snow, etc. For more information visit the [docs](Docs/noaa_weather_qclcd_documentation.pdf).